How to set the Zoom Immersive View during meetings

 Zoom has been one of the most successful tech companies during the COVID-19 pandemic period and has to continue innovating to keep up with the momentum.
 The world’s most preferred conferencing app has rolled out a new feature called the Zoom Immersive View.

-The Immersive View feature can be used on all Windows and MacOS desktop clients of version 5.6.3 or higher.
+One can use the Immersive View feature on all Windows and MacOS desktop clients of version 5.6.3 or higher.

 What is Immersive View in Zoom?